Anfield Community Comprehensive School: Priory Community Comprehensive School

+Results

 Located in the inner-city, the school struggled in academic performance indicators, but experienced a dramatic turn around in GCSE pass rates in the 1993 and 1994 results.
 A 1995 Times report profiling the "quiet revolution" cited a cleaner environment, uniforms, and a new code of conduct as causes for the change.

 Closure

 Closure was planned in 2005 due to amalgamation with Breckfield Comprehensive School, some parents formed the Anfield Parents Action Group to organise opposition.

 The school closed in 2006, and the merged school opened as the North Liverpool Academy.
 The North Liverpool Academy's first site was the Anfield building on Priory Road.
 The academy later moved to a new site near to Everton Park.
+Demolition of the school buildings commenced towards the end of 2010 and completed in early 2011.